Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Yeah, they did pretty well.

-Absolutely, they got in, made a living, like sort of themselves out for the rest of their
+sort themselves out for the rest of their life,

-life, set themselves up at the bank.
+set themselves up with the bake.

-Having a bakery in Cedar Rapids just makes me feel happy.
+Having a bakery in Cedar Rapids

-Yeah, sounds like, isn't it?
+Yeah, it sounds lovely, isn't it?

 Amazing.